kyracho/kyracho/README.md

 ### Hi there 👋 it's nice to e-meet you

-Recently I've been spending my days working on personal projects and learning new coding languages andtechnologies.
+Recently I've been busy working on personal projects and learning new coding languages and technologies.
 I find learning new things kind of fun.

 My goal for September is to build something in a hackathon, create a few applications using GenAI, and contribute to open source projects on GitHub.